etjump/documentation/docs/client/client_cvars.md

 ------------------------|:-------------:|-------------
 etj_drawTokens          | 0 or 1        | 1

-Toggles drawing of collectible tokens in original maps.
+Toggles drawing of collectible tokens.

 ---